-Organic growth in revenue from sales to our business customers has slowed during the past three years as compared to the organic growth rates experienced from 2011 (when we started focusing on business services sales) through 2019.
-The COVID-19 pandemic and the government's associated responses, as well as recent economic conditions, have resulted in suppressed sales growth from small business customers.
-We may encounter additional challenges as we continue our initiative to expand sales of data, voice and video services to our business customers.
+We may encounter challenges as we continue our initiative to expand sales of data services to our business customers.
 To accommodate this expansion, we expect to commit a greater proportion of our expenditures on technology, equipment and personnel toward our business customers in future years.
-If we are unable to sufficiently maintain the necessary infrastructure and internal support functions necessary to service these customers, potential future growth of our business services revenues would be limited.
+If we are unable to sufficiently maintain the necessary infrastructure and internal support functions necessary to service these customers, potential future growth of our business data revenues would be limited.
 In many cases, business customers have service level agreements that require us to provide higher standards of service and reliability.
-If we are unable to meet our service level requirements, or more broadly, the expectations of our business customers, or if economic-related headwinds associated with business sales continue, our business sales may not increase and our results of operations may be materially negatively affected.
+If we are unable to meet our service level requirements, or more broadly, the expectations of our business customers, or if economic-related headwinds arise, our business sales may not increase and our results of operations may be materially negatively affected.